Exhibits

 Permanent Exhibits

-The permanent displays at the museum tell visitors about the town’s history through four different eras.
+The permanent displays at the museum tell visitors about the town’s history through various eras.
 They include information about the town’s founding, how it got its name, its early industry, a period of decline, and how it has changed in modern times.
-Displays include items from long-demolished school buildings, one of Newburgh’s first pianos, menus from old restaurants, and more.
+Displays include items from long-demolished school buildings, Civil War letters and artifacts, African American history, Frank Engle pottery, and more.

 The ticket window and Louisville and Nashville calendar are almost identical to what is seen in a vintage photograph of Newburgh’s E&OV depot